 Additionally the signature object container shall contain a reference to the embedded signature.

 If the signature is a non-embedded AdES signature, it shall be placed within the signature object container.

+If the signature is non-embedded AdES signature and the digest of the embedding document is submitted instead the document itself, then the AdES signature shall be placed within the signature object container.

 NOTE 1: This implies that the protocols defined in the present document support submitting several PAdES signatures embedded within one PDF document, if this one is submitted to the server.
 However, if the client submits the digest of the document, the request message can only have one PAdES signature.